Simon Stevens: NHS reform

-Stevens is a supporter of expanded university places for the health professions such as undergraduate medicine and nursing, which could also meet the "surge in interest" in these careers in the wake of the coronavirus pandemic.
+Stevens is a supporter of expanded university places for the health professions such as undergraduate medicine and nursing, which could also meet the increased interest in these careers in the wake of the coronavirus pandemic.
 As well as supporting expanded health training opportunities for UK workers, he has backed ongoing selective international recruitment in the NHS.
-In October 2015 speaking to the Institute of Directors at the Albert Hall he queried why ballet dancers but not nurses were on the Home Office's 'shortage occupation list.
-A week later the government added nurses to the list.

 He led the introduction of an NHS Workforce Race Equality Standard to track and improve the experience and fair treatment of Black, Asian and Minority Ethnic Staff across the health service, and agreed to create and fund the NHS Race and Health Observatory.
 He proposed the creation of a 'freedom-to-speak-up index', which is now used across the NHS to track the openness with which staff concerns can be reported.
 He supports tougher regulation of health care managers, and has openly criticised care at a small number of maternity units, backing needed improvements with a £97 million investment package.
 Stevens supports a greater role for the voluntary sector and volunteering in the NHS, as a complement to the work of NHS staff.

 Stevens has pushed to give local communities more control over national budgets, including stronger 'Devo Manc' regional powers for Greater Manchester.
 He has repeatedly argued for the importance of social care.
 In October 2018 he pledged up to £50 million for extra NHS support for the community affected by the Grenfell Tower fire.
 The Local Government Chronicle ranked him the most powerful figure in local government.
+His first intervention as a crossbench peer in the House of Lords was to call for amendments to the Health and Care Bill 2021 to create a funded NHS workforce plan, to bring greater transparency in private sector contracts, ensure more local decision-making on hospital services, and amendments which were successfully incorporated in the Bill which force the Health and Social Care Secretary to state each year whether mental health spending is increasing as a share of overall funding, and by how much.